humdrum-tools/humdrum-documentation/tool/proof/index.md

 \`)\' etc. with the exception of elisions (&)), (8) tied notes which differ in pitch or pitch spelling, (9) unequal total durations for each voice within a measure, and (10) the presence of multiple-stops that do not share the same duration.
-In addition, **proof** issues a number of warnings of possible data errors: (11) warn of files which do not end with a double barline, (12) warn of material encoded following a double barline, (13) warn of measures which change meters unannounced, (14)
+In addition, <span class="tool">proof</span> issues a number of warnings of possible data errors: (11) warn of files which do not end with a double barline, (12) warn of material encoded following a double barline, (13) warn of measures which change meters unannounced, (14)